Flow Agentic Accounting

 Here are 7 criteria framed specifically for construction, healthcare, food and beverage, and real estate businesses:

-Native multi-entity consolidation — not a workaround or add-on module.
+1. Native multi-entity consolidation.
 "Native" means entity-level drill-down and consolidated views available with a single click.
 The test: can you add a new entity and have it appear in consolidated reports immediately, without rebuilding your chart of accounts?

-Automated intercompany entries that post in real time, not at close.
+2. Automated intercompany entries that post in real time.
 Eliminations done at month-end create reconciliation backlogs.
 Real-time intercompany posting means the elimination is calculated the moment the transaction is booked — your consolidated P&L is always accurate.

-AI embedded at the GL level, not just in reporting.
+3. AI embedded at the GL level.
 Ask vendors specifically where the AI operates.
 If it only appears in dashboards and summaries, it's a reporting-layer add-on.
 If it handles transaction categorization, journal entry drafting, and reconciliation as they happen, it's embedded.

-Implementation speed — time to first consolidated close.
-A 6-month implementation is a 6-month productivity loss.
+4. Implementation speed.
+A 6-month implementation is a 6-month loss of productivity.
 Ask every vendor to define go-live specifically — not "implementation started" but "your team is running live transactions and producing a consolidated close."
 Flow ERP's 11-day go-live is the benchmark for what fast looks like in this category.

-Data migration with full integrity — not just transaction totals.
+7. Data migration with full integrity.
 A migration that preserves transaction totals but loses dimensions or attachments is not a clean migration.
 Ask vendors specifically about transaction volume capacity, dimension preservation, and attachment handling.
 For teams considering a move, learn more about migrating from QuickBooks Online to Flow ERP and what a complete migration looks like.

 AI accounting software comparison for multi-entity businesses